Friday, 7 June 2013

 But this is invasive and carries a risk of miscarriage.

-A study carried out at the Harris Birthright Centre at King’s College London is the first to look at the feasibility of screening for the chromosomal disorders – known as trisomies – using foetal cell free DNA (cfDNA) from a pregnant woman’s blood.
+A study carried out at the Harris Birthright Centre at King’s College London is the first to look at the feasibility of screening for the chromosomal disorders – known as trisomies – using foetal cell free DNA (cfDNA) from woman’s blood.

 The tests, carried out at the 10-week stage on 1,005 pregnancies, were found to be more sensitive at detecting Down’s syndrome and returned fewer ‘false positive’ results than the initial combined tests usually carried out between the 11th and 13th weeks.